 Business is said to be driving the blue ribbon blowout – a thriving economy seeing higher salaries and pay bonuses, and strong share market returns, according to agents.

 “With record profits and a booming stock market, (returns from shares) could be even more than their base salary,” Angie Zigomanis, senior analyst with researcher and forecaster BIS Shrapnel said.

 Buyers at the top end are also more confident about their employment prospects and are not as concerned about the price they pay for their dwelling, the executive added.

 Prahran and South Yarra were the best performing inner city precincts

 Bayside suburbs all the way to Parkdale also largely performed solidly.

 “Parkdale is like a Glen Waverley by the sea,” Bernard Salt, consultant with KPMG and author of the book The Big Shift, said.

-“It may have been ho hum 30 years ago, but the suburb has been waiting for a surge in middle class wealth to overspill from wealthy enclaves such as Black Rock and Sandringham.”
+“It may have been ho-hum 30 years ago but the suburb has been waiting for a surge in middle class wealth to overspill from wealthy enclaves such as Black Rock and Sandringham,” he added.

-“As prices in suburbs closer to town become increasingly unaffordable, purchasers move out to the next affordable suburbs.” said Mr Zigomanis.
+“As prices in suburbs closer to town become increasingly unaffordable, purchasers move out to the next affordable suburbs.”
+Mr Zigomanis said